nasccped/kojamp/USAGE.md

 ## Help

-Will print a help panel of the program or the give subcommand.
+Prints a help panel of the program or the given subcommand.
 It can be called as a subcommand or a flag too!

 This: